samisphere/samisphere/README.md

 ## ☕ Meet the Human Behind the Code

 Hi!
-I'm **Samia**, a Computer Science Engineering student who enjoys building thoughtful software and exploring new ideas.
+I'm **Samia**, a Computer Science Engineering graduate who enjoys building thoughtful software and exploring new ideas.

 I'm especially interested in **Artificial Intelligence, Full-Stack Development, and UI/UX Design**.
 Whether I'm training a model, designing an interface, or building a full-stack application, I love creating things that are both useful and enjoyable to use.